Business-Art-Technology-MAN/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 2: Optimize Frames per Second in pizza.html

 I updated the functions changePizzaSizes and updatePositions to separate reading and calculating from writing styles.
 By separating the writing of the style information you avoid forced layout and keep the javascript>styles>layout>composite>paint pipeline from looping on itself.

-Other optimizations included making sure the background, pizza graphics and content were on appropriate layers to allow the browser to composite the page efficiently.